Review and sign transactions from a single secure screen with Ledger Flex™

 Creating an Ethereum Compatible Multi-sig wallet

-For Ethereum and other EVM chains, you can create a multi-sig wallet using Safe, previously known as Gnosis safe.
-With Safe wallets, you can set up multiple signatories, with one of them controlled by your Ledger device.
+For Ethereum and other EVM chains, you can create a multi-sig wallet using Safe, previously known as Gnosis Safe.
+With Safe Wallets, you can set up multiple signatories, with one of them controlled by your Ledger device.

 To do so is easy: You can easily connect your Ledger wallet just like you would connect to any other blockchain app or service.
 Plus, if you want to do more with Safe, you can also connect your Ledger device via Ledger Extension or even with the Safe mobile app and a Ledger Nano.
 Whichever way you decide to connect you can rest easy that no one can find the private key to a piece of your multi-sig wallet, keeping those treasury funds in an offline environment.
-To learn more about how to get started, check out the Safe help center.
+To learn more about how to get started, check out the Safe Help Center.

 Manage Your Shared Funds With A Multisig Wallet

-Whether you’re starting a DAO, NFT project or a holiday fund with your partner, multisig wallets are a great way to share and manage your funds.
+Whether you’re starting a DAO, NFT project, or a holiday fund with your partner, multisig wallets are a great way to share and manage your funds.
 As you know, trusting single entities with shared funds can often end in misery.
 Using Multisig wallets, it’s easier to reduce that direct risk of collaborating with strangers.
 Plus, you can rest assured that you’re not submitting to centralized methods.

 Multisig wallets are key components of effective community security.
 But what’s the use of multiple signatories if each private key is not secure?
 Of course, where you store the private keys of the multi-sig wallet matters.

-This unique problem highlights why multisig-wallets and Ledger devices make the perfect pair.
+This unique problem highlights why multisig-wallets and Ledger hardware wallet devices make the perfect pair.
 Using a multisig wallet with a Ledger device only increases its security and decentralization–something at the heart of web3’s ethos.
 So before you start a new web3 community, consider these tools, as your multisig is only as strong as its private key’s protectors.

 Stay in touch